The author has worked in conservation and woodland management over many years.

 I studied Life Sciences at college in the UK but graduated without ever learning anything about palm trees.
 I worked in the conservation of ancient woodlands on the outskirts of London for several years and still learned nothing about palm trees!

-It is only since becoming a regular visitor to Southeast Asia that I have had the opportunity of photographing and studying these wonderful trees.
+It is only since becoming a regular visitor to Southeast Asia that I have had the opportunity to photograph and study these wonderful trees.

 So, here is all I have learned about palm trees after visiting the beaches, forests, islands, estuaries and farmlands of South East Asia.

 What Makes a Palm Tree a Palm Tree?